godzu2208/web-redux-ultimate/README.md

 Create a React Redux App
 The recommended way to start new apps with React and Redux is by using our official Redux+TS template for Vite, or by creating a new Next.js project using Next's with-redux template.
 Both of these already have Redux Toolkit and React-Redux configured appropriately for that build tool, and come with a small example app that demonstrates how to use several of Redux Toolkit's features.

-bash
-Copy code
-# Vite with our Redux+TS template
-# (using the `degit` tool to clone and extract the template)
+# Vite with our Redux+TS template (using the `degit` tool to clone and extract the template)
-npx degit reduxjs/redux-templates/packages/vite-template-redux my-app Learning React Redux
+npx degit reduxjs/redux-templates/packages/vite-template-redux my-app
+# Learning React Redux
 Learn Modern Redux Livestream
 Redux maintainer Mark Erikson appeared on the "Learn with Jason" show to explain how we recommend using Redux today.
 The show includes a live-coded example app that shows how to use Redux Toolkit and React-Redux hooks with Typescript, as well as the new RTK Query data fetching APIs.

 # See the Learn Modern Redux show notes page for a transcript and links to the example app source.